-This research makes a significant contribution to the existing theoretical framework concerning the determinants of talent development, particularly among students of Chinese Language and Literature.
-By incorporating a diverse range of variables, including university management practices, student services, infrastructure, and personal attributes, this study provides a comprehensive understanding of talent development within higher education institutions.
-It advances the discourse on how these factors interact, yielding valuable insights for educational policymakers and practitioners who aim to enhance student achievements and supportive mechanisms within academic settings.
+This research contributes significantly to the existing theoretical framework concerning the determinants of talent development, particularly among students of Chinese Language and Literature.
+By incorporating a range of variables, such as university management practices, student services, infrastructure, and personal attributes, this study paints a comprehensive picture of talent development within higher education institutions.
+It advances the understanding of how these factors interplay, thereby providing valuable insights for educational policymakers and practitioners aiming to enhance student achievements and supportive mechanisms within academic settings.

-Methodologically, the study employs a quantitative research approach characterized by descriptive statistics, correlation, and regression analyses to investigate the factors influencing talent development among Chinese Language and Literature students.
-The application of various statistical techniques facilitates the identification of complex relationship patterns within the data, thereby bolstering the study's validity.
-This methodological framework not only adds depth to the current research but also serves as a reference point for future studies in similar educational contexts, establishing a benchmark for the systematic investigation of talent development.
+Methodologically, the study utilizes a quantitative research approach characterized by descriptive statistics, correlation, and regression analyses to explore the factors influencing talent development among Chinese Language and Literature students.
+The application of various statistical procedures allows for the effective identification of complex relationship patterns within the data, thus bolstering the study's validity.
+This methodological framework serves as a reference point for future research in similar educational contexts, establishing a benchmark for the systematic investigation of talent development.

-Practically, the findings yield vital contributions by illuminating key principles guiding the development of talent among Chinese Language and Literature students.
-The results indicate that improvements in university management, student services, and physical facilities can significantly enhance students' growth and competencies.
-This suggests that educational policymakers and administrators should prioritize strategies aimed at improving the learning environment to bolster the employability and outcomes of graduates.
+Practically, the findings of this study yield vital contributions by illuminating key principles guiding the development of talent among Chinese Language and Literature students.
+The results suggest that improvements in university management, student services, and physical facilities can significantly enhance students' growth and competencies.
+This implies that educational policymakers and administrators should prioritize strategies aimed at enhancing the learning environment to bolster the employability and outcomes of graduates.

-Based on the findings, several recommendations emerge to enhance talent training for Chinese Language and Literature majors in Southwest China.
-Key areas necessitating efficient management and supportive systems include the removal of bureaucratic hurdles, diversification of personal services for students, institutionalization of continuous improvement processes, and ensuring accessibility to these services.
+Based on the findings, several recommendations emerge to improve talent training for Chinese Language and Literature majors in Southwest China.
+Key areas necessitating efficient management and supportive systems include the elimination of bureaucratic hurdles, diversification of personal services for students, institutionalization of continuous improvement processes, and ensuring accessibility to these services.
 Securing donor funding is also crucial; renovations and expansions of teaching spaces are highly valuable when conducted to meet contemporary standards.
-This includes upgrading classrooms, modernizing laboratories, developing sports facilities, and providing new technological resources, all of which would greatly benefit students.
-Teaching practices should encompass professional development, necessitating teams to continuously update syllabi, content knowledge, instructional skills, classroom management strategies, and assessment methods.
-Moreover, fostering personal development among students entails enhancing their learning abilities through informative seminars, individual tutoring, motivational awards schemes, and encouraging research initiatives and extracurricular activities, while also promoting personal well-being through counseling and support services.
-The implementation of these measures can collectively foster a positive and constructive learning atmosphere.
+This includes upgrading teaching spaces, modernizing laboratories, developing sports facilities, and providing new technological resources, all of which would greatly benefit students.
+Teaching practices should incorporate professional development, requiring teams to continuously update syllabi, content knowledge, instructional skills, classroom management strategies, and assessment methods.
+Additionally, cultivating personal development among students involves enhancing learning abilities through informative seminars, individual tutoring, motivation through awards schemes, encouraging research initiatives and extracurricular activities, and promoting personal well-being through counseling and support services.
+The implementation of these measures can collectively enhance a positive and constructive learning atmosphere.

-The implications of this study for educational practices and policies are significant, as they deepen the understanding of the needs and experiences of Chinese Language and Literature students.
-By identifying the factors affecting student performance, the effectiveness of university educational offerings can be enhanced, leading to recommendations for strengthening existing management and support structures, improving financing for accommodations, developing teachers through professional learning communities, and promoting the holistic growth of each student.
+The implications of this study for educational practices and policies are significant, as they contribute to understanding the needs and experiences of Chinese Language and Literature students.
+By identifying the factors affecting student performance, the effectiveness of university educational offerings can be enhanced, leading to recommendations for strengthening existing management and support structures, improving financing for accommodations, developing teachers through professional learning communities, and encouraging the holistic growth of each student.